thoth-tech/handbook/docs/company/reports/t2-2022/dreambig-report.md

 Short-term

+- Once the build of design prototype is done do the required testing
+- Once the build of technical prototype (backend, frontend, API, database) is being built, do regular testing to see if they are produced according to company standards

+What we achieved this trimester

 - Complete research and trials of new frameworks for documentation and QA
 - Test the framework with new documentation and features for QA Long-term
-- Once the build of design prototype is done do the required testing
-- Once the build of technical prototype (backend, frontend, API, database) is being built, do regular testing to see if they are produced according to company standards
 - Finish converting previous documentation according to the new framework

 #### Project Members (5)